chrisatbrookes/recipesite/_posts/2021-02-15-measure-me-in-units.md

 ### OK, now what about the units.
 Let's talk font size.

 By default the root element (HTML) will already have the font size set to 16pixels; meaning that a paragraph of text will display a 16pixel height even before you begin to add CSS styles.
+All elements such as headings and lists will be based on this number.
+To make use of this value without using pixels we can use the **rem** unit.
+This is the root em.
+By default as I say this will be 16px.